-We clean the Pratt Dam each year and have been doing so for the past 18 years.
+We clean the Pratt Dam each year and have been doing so for nearly 20 years.
 It is one of our most difficult stewardship projects and requires a huge support network to ensure it is done safely.
-Our first cleaning of the dam ‘the tubes’ started in 2001 when we saw a need to eliminate the debris.
+Our first cleaning of the dam ‘the tubes’ started in early 2000’s when we saw a need to eliminate the debris.
 We knew that cleaning the dam would help prevent upstream flooding while keeping the river safe for paddlers.

 On July 6, 2019, we accomplished an epic clean-up of the Dam.
 It was epic because of the enormous pile of trees and debris.
 We had help from many people and organizations.
 There were 10 people in the water and several people on land to assist us.
 We managed to eliminate the tangled trees and debris.
 Special thanks go to the Valley Boys plus Paul, Mike and Francisco and all the onlookers for their encouragement and contributions.

 See other cleanup efforts we undertake yearly by going to our Volunteer page.

 New England Hydropower Company, LLC develops, operates, owns and manages small-scale regional and local renewable hydropower facilities using legacy dams throughout New England and the United States.
 They provide the renewable energy market with a fresh, environmentally sound, fish and wildlife-safe approach to small-scale hydropower generation.
 They are seeking to install modern, small-scale “Archimedes Screw Turbine (AST)” renewable hydropower systems at two locations on the Blackstone River.